gar-codespace/OperationsPatternScripts/README.md

 [Plugin demonstration at industry](https://youtu.be/2Tv6sUMDD_Y)
 How to modify this plugin
 Using this plugin with TrainPlayer

+Disclaimer:
+There are many people on YouTube who are good at making demo videos.
+I am not one of them.

 ## Testing
 This plugin has been tested with: